WWWWWWWWWW

 How safe is your system from hostile Java applets?
 Find out with JSecure, one of Tom's free applets.
 JSecure harmlessly tests the security manager of your Web browser or applet viewer by trying to access information from your computer's operating system and hard disk.
 Try it today!

-Here is an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
-(BYTE ceased publication in June 1998.)
-Most articles are still available online and include the original photographs, figures, and screen shots.
+Here's an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
+(BYTE ceased publication with the July 1998 issue.)
+All of my articles are available online and some include the original photographs and figures.

 And more stuff...

 - Tom's Mini Movie Reviews.
-Snappy reviews of recent movies, like those in the blue column on the left.
-Reviews that scroll off the column end up on the Mini Movie Reviews page.
+Snappy reviews of recent movies, like those in the blue column at left.
+Reviews that scroll off the column land on the Mini Movie Reviews page.

 - The Death of BYTE Magazine.
-In 1998, after 23 years of operation, BYTE Magazine was shut down by its new owner, CMP Media.
-A year later, CMP launched BYTE.com as a very different web-only publication.
-To learn the inside story about what happened to the world's second personal computer magazine, see Tom's Unofficial BYTE FAQ: The Death of BYTE Magazine.
+In 1998, after 23 years of operation, BYTE Magazine was folded by its new owner.
+To learn the inside story about what happened to the world's second personal computer magazine, see Tom's Unofficial BYTE FAQ.

 - Tools for Web Builders.
-The hardware, software, programming tools, and books used to build this web site might be useful to you, too.
-Most of these tools are linked to their vendors' web sites so you can find more information.
+The hardware, software, programming tools, and books used to build this web site.
+Some tools may be useful to you, too.

 Visitors to this web site since August 29, 1966: